Mastering Financial Engineering in the United States: A Path to Financial Innovation

 TWO WORLDS: Financial engineers are expected to be proficient in computer programming and strong in financial maths

 It also applies technical methods from mathematical and computational finance.
 Despite its name, financial engineering does not belong to any field in traditional engineering.
 In the US, financial engineering programs are accredited by the International Association of Financial Engineers.

-Students interested in pursuing the subject must be strong in calculus, computer programming, linear algebra, ordinary differential equations, probability and statistics.
+Students interested in pursuing the subject must be strong in calculus, computer programming, linear algebra, ordinary differential equations, probability, and statistics.

-Most financial engineering programs are offered only at the post graduate level, although there are also a few undergraduate degrees.
+Most financial engineering programs are offered only at the postgraduate level, although there are also a few undergraduate degrees.
 Colleges typically offer B.Sc. in financial engineering while some also have a B.Sc. in computer science with financial engineering.

-Other requirements include official academic transcripts, letters of recommendation, personal essays, statement of purpose and financial documents.
-They will also need to provide a proof of English proficiency —TOEFL or IELTS test scores.
+Other requirements include official academic transcripts, letters of recommendation, personal essays, statements of purpose, and financial documents.
+They will also need to provide proof of English proficiency —TOEFL or IELTS test scores.

 Fees and funding

-Reputed colleges offering a Masters in Financial Engineering are Baruch College in City University of New York, University of California at Berkeley, University of Illinois at Urbana Champaign, UCLA Anderson and Columbia University, New York.
+Reputed colleges offering a Masters in Financial Engineering are Baruch College in City University of New York, University of California at Berkeley, University of Illinois at Urbana Champaign, UCLA Anderson, and Columbia University, New York.